 - 290.25 Section 290 contains additional provisions that reflect the extent of public interest in certain entities.
-For the purpose of this section, public interest entities are: - (i) All listed entities; and - (ii) Any entity (a) defined by regulation or legislation as a public interest entity or (b) for which the audit is required by regulation or legislation to be conducted in compliance with the same independence requirements that apply to the audit of listed entities.
+For the purpose of this section, public interest entities are: - (a) All listed entities; and - (b) Any entity: - (i) Defined by regulation or legislation as a public interest entity; or - (ii) For which the audit is required by regulation or legislation to be conducted in compliance with the same independence requirements that apply to the audit of listed entities.
 Such regulation may be promulgated by any relevant regulator, including an audit regulator. - 290.26 Firms and member bodies are encouraged to determine whether to treat additional entities, or certain categories of entities, as public interest entities because they have a large number and wide range of stakeholders.
-Factors to be considered include: - The nature of the business, such as the holding of assets in a fiduciary capacity for a large number of stakeholders.
-Examples may include financial institutions, such as banks and insurance companies, and pension funds; - Size; and - Number of employees.
+Factors to be considered include:

+- The nature of the business, such as the holding of assets in a fiduciary capacity for a large number of stakeholders.
+Examples may include financial institutions, such as banks and insurance companies, and pension funds;

+- Size; and

+- Number of employees.